 Investment Guidelines to acquire Residency in Malta

 - Candidates must rent a property that accounts for an annual rent of €10,000 in the South of Malta/ Gozo or €12,000 in the rest of Malta

 - Buy a property that is estimated at €300,000 in the South of Malta/Gozo or €350,000 in the rest of Malta

 To know in detail how you can acquire residency in Malta, give our blog on Malta Residency by Investment – The Ultimate Guide by Experts 2022 a read.

 Malta Citizenship by Investment Program for LGBT Couples

-The Malta Citizenship by Naturalization for Exceptional Services by Direct Investment process (CES) is a distinguished citizenship program offered to expats and their families who play an important role in enabling the country to progress economically.
+The Malta Citizenship by Naturalization for Exceptional Services by Direct Investment process (CES), otherwise referred to as the Maltese Citizenship Act Granting of Citizenship for Exceptional Services Regulations, is a distinguished citizenship program offered to expats and their families who play an important role in enabling the country to progress economically.